syuraj/cottonpedia/README.md

 **Disclaimer:**

-The notes provided on this website are intended to be informative, but we cannot guarantee their accuracy or completeness.
+The notes provided on this website are intended to be informative only and we cannot guarantee their accuracy or completeness.
 However, we are continuously updating the notes as we progress.

 Please don't hesitate to contact us on discord if you come across any discrepancies